-In the opinion of Bond Counsel to the Authority, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Series 2008F Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest on the Series 2008F Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code; such interest, however, is included in the adjusted current earnings of certain corporations for purposes of calculating the alternative minimum tax imposed on such corporations.
-In rendering its opinion, Bond Counsel has relied on certain representations, certifications of fact, and statements of reasonable expectations made by the Authority and the Department, and Bond Counsel to the Authority has assumed compliance by the Authority and the Department with certain ongoing covenants to comply with applicable requirements of the Code to assure the exclusion of interest on the Series 2008F Bonds from gross income under Section 103 of the Code.
+In the opinion of Bond Counsel to the Authority, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Series 2009A-1 Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest on the Series 2009A-1 Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code and interest is not included in the adjusted current earnings of corporations for purposes of calculating the alternative minimum tax.
+In rendering its opinion, Bond Counsel has relied on certain representations, certifications of fact, and statements of reasonable expectations made by the Authority and the Department, and Bond Counsel to the Authority has assumed compliance by the Authority and the Department with certain ongoing covenants to comply with applicable requirements of the Code to assure the exclusion of interest on the Series 2009A-1 Bonds from gross income under Section 103 of the Code.
+The provisions of the American Recovery and Reinvestment Act of 2009 relating to the treatment of interest on certain tax-exempt bonds apply to the Series 2009A-1 Bonds.

-In addition, in the opinion of Bond Counsel to the Authority, under existing statutes, interest on the Series 2008F Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
+In addition, in the opinion of Bond Counsel to the Authority, under existing statutes, interest on the Series 2009A-1 Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).

-Bond Counsel expresses no opinion regarding any other Federal, state or local tax consequences with respect to the Series 2008F Bonds.
+Bond Counsel expresses no opinion regarding any other Federal, state or local tax consequences with respect to the Series 2009A-1 Bonds.
 Bond Counsel renders its opinion under existing statutes and court decisions as of the issue date, and assumes no obligation to update its opinion after the issue date to reflect any future action, fact or circumstance, or change in law or interpretation, or otherwise.
-Bond Counsel expresses no opinion on the effect of any action hereafter taken or not taken in reliance upon an opinion of other counsel on the exclusion from gross income for Federal income tax purposes of interest on the Series 2008F Bonds, or under state and local tax law.
+Bond Counsel expresses no opinion on the effect of any action hereafter taken or not taken in reliance upon an opinion of other counsel on the exclusion from gross income for Federal income tax purposes of interest on the Series 2009A-1 Bonds, or under state and local tax law.